Dear Dr Murage,

-I had a baby 4 months ago via Cesarean Section but he died a day later.
+I had a baby 4 months ago via caesarean Section but he died a day later.
 I am desperate for another baby but I have been given conflicting advice about how long I should wait before conceiving again.
 Please advise me.
-Karen

 I am really sorry to hear about the loss of your newborn shortly after birth.
 I hope you have found a way of coping, and are on your way to some sort of recovery.
 It is not unusual to crave for another pregnancy immediately after the loss of a wanted baby.